menu

 Wayland is a tiny city located in the state of Missouri.
 With a population of 420 people and just one neighborhood, Wayland is the 439th largest community in Missouri.
-Wayland has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Wayland has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-When you are in Wayland, you'll notice that it is more blue-collar than most other communities in America.
-67.25% of Wayland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Wayland is generally considered to be a blue-collar town.
+67.25% of the Wayland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Wayland is a city of production and manufacturing workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Wayland who work in sales jobs (9.36%), office and administrative support (7.60%), and maintenance occupations (7.02%).

-Wayland is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Wayland does not have a public transit system used by locals to get to and from work.

 Wayland ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 1.30% of people over 25 have a college degree.